 1. Eat a diet low in sugar and processed foods

-Following an insulin-balancing diet rich in vegetables, fruits, lean meats, and omega–3 fats, such as those found in salmon and swordfish, can help slow the process of glycation—the chemical reaction that causes your skin to become less supple.
+Eating lots of vegetables, fruits, lean meats, and omega–3 fats can help slow glycation—the chemical reaction that causes your skin to become less supple.

 2. Drink green tea